 Reference Form (Appendix D)

-Stage Two – Rating of qualified submissions
+Stage Two – Rating of Qualified Submissions

 The following rating will be applied to submissions that have completed Stage One.
-Proposals that score a total of 65% or greater will be invited for an interview/presentation.
+Proposals that score a total of 75% or greater will be invited for an interview/presentation.

-Cost – 30%: overall cost of the bussing services provided.
+Financial Bid – 30%: overall cost of the busing services provided.

+Provide a competitive bid and describe the services that will be provided in consideration of the bid

+Describe the specific financial systems that you will establish/utilize to develop, disburse and monitor the CIMGC bus budget and control/track expenses and ensure financial accountability.
+Where, and if possible, provide a detailed overview of potential sponsorship or Value in Kind (VIK) opportunities that may provide budget relief.

+Financial Risk Management – comment on how the structure and management of the plan will minimize financial risk and ensure budget security and oversight.

 Service – 25%: comprehensive level of service offered based on the components outlined in section 3.2